GaoyangLuo/CompRanking/README.md

 # CompRanking
 Metagenomic resistome risk ranking pipeline, also known as m3Rs.
+It's a pipeline for comprehensive ranking the resistome risk of environmental metagenome samples.

 # How to use
 ## First step